Niño Guerrero

-Biography
+Héctor Rusthenford "Niño" Guerrero Flores (2 December 1983 – c.
+12 June 2026) was a Venezuelan drug trafficker and leader of Tren de Aragua.
+Along with Yohan José Romero and Larry Álvarez Núñez, he was one of the co-founders of the organization.

+In 2010, he was captured while trafficking in stolen goods and drugs in Maracay.
+He was incarcerated at the Aragua Penitentiary Center, from which he escaped in 2012.
+In 2013, he was recaptured in Barquisimeto.
+In February 2018, he was sentenced to 17 years in prison for the crimes of homicide, drug trafficking, identity theft, and concealment of military-grade weapons, among other charges.
+From the Tocorón prison, Guerrero led the operations of Tren de Aragua, driving its expansion internationally.
+He escaped from it in 2023, when Venezuelan security forces carried out a major operation to retake control of the prison.
+On 12 June 2026, U.S. president Donald Trump announced that Guerrero was killed by airstrike during a joint assassination operation by Venezuela and the United States.

+Early life and crimes

-Flores was born in 1983 in Maracay, Aragua.
+Guerrero was born in 1983 in Maracay, Aragua.
 In 2000, the first incursions of Guerrero into illicit activities were recorded.
 In 2005, Guerrero attacked a police station, killing Corporal Oswaldo González.
 In 2010, he was caught while dealing in stolen goods and drugs in Maracay.
-He was interned in the Penitentiary Center of Aragua, from which he would escape in 2012.
+He was interned in the Aragua Penitentiary Center, from which he escaped in 2012.
 In 2013 he was recaptured in Barquisimeto.

 In 2015, he was captured with actress Jimena Araya in the San Vicente neighborhood of Maracay.
-Guerrero reportedly offered to rescue young people from drugs, bring peace, beautify the neighborhood and not allow the police to be present.
-During the 2017 protests against Nicolás Maduro's regime, it was detailed, without conclusive evidence, that the regime requested Guerrero's help in repressing protesters.
+Guerrero reportedly offered to rescue young people from drugs, bring peace, beautify the neighborhood, and not allow the police to be present.